MNlegion/insurance-tracker/ReadMe.md

 ## Template - Full Updates Coming

-Welcome to your MERN (MongoDB, Express.js, React, Node.js) application!
+Welcome to my MERN (MongoDB, Express.js, React, Node.js) application!
 This README will help you get started with my project and provide guidance on how to use it for your needs.
+This application will help you track your personal items for home insurance purposes.

 ## Table of Contents